-Channel the frontier spirit that’s still alive and well in Australia’s north with a coast to coast trip along the Savannah Way.
-Book-ended by beautiful beaches, this is a 3700 km journey from Broome to Cairns covering red dirt, lush tropical forests and looming rock landscapes that look like something from the Jurassic-era.
+Channel the frontier spirit that’s still alive the north with a coast to coast trip along the Savannah Way.
+Book-ended by beautiful beaches, this is a 3700 km journey from Broome to Cairns covering red dirt, tropical forests and looming rock landscapes that look like something from the Jurassic-era.
 You’ll have plenty of opportunities to uncover patches of terrain untouched by humans in some of the 15 national parks and five world heritage sites you’ll pass through on the way.

 You’ll be considering ditching your day job for the life of a pearl farmer when you take a cruise down the clear azure waters at Willie Creek.
 This is the spot where Australian South Sea Cultured Pearls are harvested by experienced pearl technicians before they’re crafted into pieces of jewellery.